WHAT IS Eyelid Surgery also known as blepharoplasty?

-The eyelids are often the first place to show signs of aging.
+The eyelids are often the first place to show signs of aging which is why so many patients are interested in learning more about eyelid surgery.
 As the skin of the eyelids become more relaxed with time, folds (or hooding) can happen.
 As a result of the hooding, some people may compensate by raising their eyebrows, often resulting in the deepening of forehead creases.
 Relaxation of the tissues in the forehead can also result in a drop in the position of the eyebrows (also known as brow ptosis).
 For these reasons, the eyelids and brows should be evaluated together to best predict the result.
-In some cases, the most balanced result may be achieved by combining eyelid surgery with a forehead (brow) lift.
+In some cases, the most balanced result may be achieved by combining eyelid surgery (blepharoplasty) with a forehead (brow) lift.

 Upper eyelid surgery is performed though an incision that will be hidden in the natural crease.
 Excess skin and fat are removed and the incision is closed.
 The incisions heal quickly and are very difficult to detect.

 Lower Eyelid Surgery is performed in one of the two ways: